National Automotive Parts Association

 The National Automotive Parts Association, better known as NAPA, is an automotive parts supplier and retail outlet.
-As with many companies involved in the auto industry, NAPA made and distributed parts that contained asbestos.
+For many years, NAPA made and distributed parts that contained asbestos.
 These put mechanics and other workers at risk of asbestos exposure, and in recent years NAPA has faced several asbestos lawsuits from former workers.

-Today NAPA is a division of Genuine Parts Company and does work around the world.
-It is known as NAPA in the U.S., NAPA Canada in Canada, Repco in New Zealand and Australia, and Auto Todo in Mexico.
+- NAPA became a division of Genuine Parts Company in 2012.
+It still operates as a retailer’s cooperative with stores around the world.
+The company name is NAPA in the U.S., NAPA Canada in Canada, Repco in New Zealand and Australia, and Auto Todo in Mexico.